NLnetLabs/krill/doc/development/release_0_9/api_changes.md

 ## Show Repository

-Since we no longer support 'embedded', the JSON format of the show repository API response has changed a bit.
+Since we no longer support `embedded`, the JSON format of the show repository API response has changed a bit.
-The JSON member "rfc8181" now appears as "repository_response".
-We still have a JSON member called "contact", so that we remain a bit flexible in case we would like to include more information in future, next to which repository is configured.
+The JSON member `rfc8181` now appears as `repository_response`.
+We still have a JSON member called `contact`, so that we remain a bit flexible in case we would like to include more information in future, next to which repository is configured.

-OLD:
+Old:
 ```
 {
   "contact": {